About me

 How I work

+My design process isn't a neat double diamond.
 If the problem needs speed, I cut the process down to what's essential.
 If it needs depth, I give it the research time.
-I don't follow a single methodology.
-I follow the problem.
+I follow the problem, not a methodology.

 Leadership